 Marrakech is one of Morocco’s most famous cities, attracting millions of international visitors each year.
 It is also one of the liveliest cities you can visit in a lifetime, with a high concentration of exotic and refreshing experiences.
 Even as a Moroccan myself, I can’t get enough of Marrakech, and I grab every occasion to visit this magical city.

-There are the arabesque Riads, the historical Medina (downtown), the architecture, the music, the storytellers, the food, and so much more.
+There are the artisanal shops, the arabesque Riads, the historical Medina (downtown), the architecture, the music, the storytellers, the food, and so much more.